philip928lin/PyCHAMP/docs/source/general_intro.rst

    Illustration of a simplified version of the Optimization class

-For further insights into the optimization class, refer to :ref:`py_champ.entities.optimization`.
+For further insights into the optimization class, refer to :ref:`py_champ_components_optimization`.

 General Structure of an agent-based model based on PyCHAMP
 ============================================================

 PyCHAMP utilizes the Mesa 2.1.1 Agent-Based Modeling (ABM) framework.
-To customize agent types and models in PyCHAMP, they must inherit from the basic Mesa class, mesa.Agent (see different classes under PyCHAMP components, e.g., :ref:`py_champ_entities_aquifer` and https://github.com/philip928lin/PyCHAMP/tree/main/py_champ/components for details) and mesa.Model (shown in the structure below).
+To customize agent types and models in PyCHAMP, they must inherit from the basic Mesa class, mesa.Agent (see different classes under PyCHAMP components, e.g., :ref:`py_champ_components_aquifer` and https://github.com/philip928lin/PyCHAMP/tree/main/py_champ/components for details) and mesa.Model (shown in the structure below).
 For a detailed understanding of how to build, analyze, and visualize agent-based models using the Mesa framework, refer to https://mesa.readthedocs.io/en/latest/overview.html.

 PyCHAMP initiates by defining a MyModel class, which is an extension of mesa.Model.
 A new instance of this model is created, taking various input dictionaries as parameters.
 Within the newly created instance of the class, different agents like aquifer, field, well, finance, and behavioral, each based on their respective input dictionaries are initialized.
 It is important to note the flexibility in the number of agent instances; for example, there can be multiple instances of well agents, ranging from 1 to n.
 Upon initialization, these agents are added to the Mesa scheduler.
 Additionally, within the __init__ method of MyModel, a DataCollector is set up to gather and record both model-level and agent-level data during the simulation.